Strawberry Mojito Recipe

 As of late, the mint seeds we sprinkled in the garden is taking off beautifully.
-An abundance of fresh mint in mojitos cocktails is always a fabulous Summer quencher, but after pulling up a few garden strawberries and an inspiration from The Berry Bible, we changed cocktail directions a bit and made strawberry mojitos.
+An abundance of fresh mint in these strawberry mojito drinks are always a fabulous late Spring and Summer quencher, but after pulling up a few garden strawberries and an inspiration from The Berry Bible, we changed cocktail directions a bit and made this Strawberry Mojito Cocktail.

 For berry lovers theres a great new reference and recipe book, appropriately called The Berry Bible.
 Every single page in this thorough book by author Janie Hibler is helpful for anyone wanting to expand their repertoire for berries, particularly to those to worship berries.
 Thus, The Berry Bible title.

 Classic berries such as strawberries, raspberries and blueberries are covered in depth, but extra commentary on unique berries make this book even more fascinating.
 Buffalo berries, cloud berries and josta berries are just a few examples of unique fruits to school you to a higher level of berry knowledge.
 The Berry Bible doesn’t have any photographs, but rather, the valuable information, fresh recipes and interesting topics make it a worthy reference to have on your bookshelf.

 We found this strawberry mojito in The Berry Bible and were a bit hesitant to stray from the beloved, classic mojito.
 We even add true Cuban rum to our mojito cocktails.
 That’s how true our to their origins our mojitos are.
 But wow, we were really pleased with how wonderful the drinks were with some crushed strawberries.
 Strawberry mojitos are fabulous!